Government land acquisition and resumption

 Who can resume land

-The Acquisition of Land Act 1967 (the Act) enables ‘constructing authorities’ to acquire land for public purposes.
-Constructing authorities (also called acquiring or resuming authorities) include government agencies, local governments and some state-owned corporations.
+The Acquisition of Land Act 1967 enables ‘constructing authorities’ to acquire land for public purposes.
+Constructing authorities—also called resuming authorities—include government agencies, local governments and some state-owned corporations like utility service providers.

-The Department of Transport and Main Roads can acquire land for transport infrastructure purposes to provide a better and safer transport network.
+- Department of Transport and Main Roads, which acquires land for state transport infrastructure purposes to provide a better and safer transport network

-The Coordinator-General facilitates many of the large-scale infrastructure projects that underpin Queensland's economic development.
-Sometimes the Coordinator-General needs to acquire, or resume, the land on which these projects are to be built.
+- the Coordinator-General, which facilitates many of the large-scale infrastructure projects that underpin Queensland's economic development—sometimes the Coordinator-General needs to acquire or resume the land on which these projects are to be built

-Energex Limited and Ergon Energy are other examples of constructing authorities.
-They are authorised to acquire land under the Electricity Act 1994 .
+- Energex and Ergon Energy, which are examples of entities authorised to acquire land under the Electricity Act 1994

-Local governments can acquire land for purposes related to local government functions.
+- local governments, which can also acquire land for purposes related to local government functions.

 The acquisition process

-If a compulsory acquisition is proposed for land you hold, you will receive a notice of intention to resume.
+If a compulsory acquisition is proposed for land you hold, you will receive a notice of intention to resume which is issued under the authorization of the Act.

 If you do not agree to the acquisition, you can object.